 There are many disadvantages of drawing cards from the discard deck.
 By picking an open card, you are allowing your opponent to learn about your possible sets or runs.
 This move can alert your opponent and they might prevent you from forming a set or sequence if they have the other cards you need.

-Try to Dump High Value Cards at the Earliest
+Try to Dump High-Value Cards at the Earliest

-To increase the chances of an early knock, hold on to the low-value cards and gradually discard the deadwood face cards.
+To increase the chances of an early knock, hold on to low-value cards and gradually discard the deadwood face cards.
 This step is essential because even if you have melded all your other cards, a single deadwood face card can make it a weak knock.
 A good hand is usually lower in value, and for that matter, it should contain no or smaller number of deadwood cards.
 This will keep your deadwood score low, which will increase your chances of winning.

 Pay Close Attention to Discarded Cards

 Try to anticipate your opponent’s strategy by the cards discarded by them.
 After the first few rounds, you will get that cards close to your opponent’s discards are safer to discard.
-It also makes you aware of the cards which are left in the deck.
+It also makes you aware of the cards that are left in the deck.
 Say, if two kings have already been discarded, your pair of kings is actually a waste and will never become a meld.
 Hence, it would be better for you to get rid of the pair.